 Counts of juvenile salmon released into the wild in various locations.

-Counts of smolt and adult salmon who swim through CIAA traps and weirs.
+Counts of adult salmon which swim through CIAA traps and weirs.

 Search and download annual data reports from each of CIAA’s hatcheries.